satra/NiPyPe-Paper/nipype_paper.rst

 Furthermore, testing comparative efficacy of algorithms often requires significant effort (Klein et al., 2010).
-In general, developers create software for a single package (e.g., VBM8 for SPM), create a standalone cross platform tool (e.g., mricron) or simply do not distribute the software (e.g., normalization software used for the architectonic atlases - CHECK).
+In general, developers create software for a single package (e.g., VBM8 for SPM), create a standalone cross-platform tool (e.g., mricron) or simply do not distribute the software (e.g., normalization software used for the architectonic atlases - CHECK).